Your membership has expired

 Photo: Mike Crossen/Consumer Reports Photo: Mike Crossen/Consumer Reports

-Of the 22 EVs we have tested so far, nearly half fell short of their EPA-estimated ranges when driven at highway speeds.
+Of the 26 current EVs we have tested so far, half fell short of their EPA-estimated ranges at highway speeds.
+We are continuing to evaluate highway range for every EV we test with detailed findings available on the model pages.

-On the other hand, some vehicles from BMW and Mercedes-Benz beat their EPA-estimated ranges by more than 40 miles.
-Our Rivian R1T and Ford Mustang Mach-E also exceeded EPA estimates at highway speeds.
+On the other hand, some BMW and Mercedes-Benz vehicles beat their EPA-estimated ranges by more than 40 miles.
+There are trends in how some automakers treat range claims, with some being cautious and others a bit optimistic.

 “Those extra miles can be a benefit for those who need to drive in cold weather or utilize some of the blistering fast acceleration that EVs provide, both of which can cut range considerably,” Fisher says.

-We control the tests in other ways as well, setting tire pressure to factory specifications, preconditioning the vehicles inside our garage, setting climate control to 72° F, and using cruise control with speed and mileage verified via GPS.
-To better understand what drivers experience when range gets critically low, we also document what warnings the vehicles provide.
-We set regenerative braking to the lowest level, and we also test vehicles in Eco mode, if the car has it, to maximize range the way drivers would likely do on a road trip.
+We control the tests in other ways as well, setting tire pressure and suspension alignment to factory specifications, preconditioning the vehicles inside our garage, setting climate control to 72° F, and using cruise control with speed and mileage verified via GPS.
+To better understand what drivers experience when range gets critically low, we document what warnings the vehicles provide.
+We also test vehicles in Eco mode, if the car has it, to maximize range the way drivers would likely do on a road trip.
 If there’s a significant slowdown on our route, we restart the test.

-In addition to the new highway test, we have added new ratings and updated our existing tests to better reflect how EVs perform in real-world driving.
+In addition to the highway test, our evaluations also reflect how EVs perform in real-world driving.
 Since we live with the EVs we purchase for our testing program, we know what it’s like to plug in our EVs every night or at public chargers on a road trip.

 Tesla Model3 charging